XL-Kong/2DPASS/README.md

 ## Foggy-KITTI dataset

 The already processed dataset can be downloaded from [this Onedrive folder](https://nusu-my.sharepoint.com/:f:/r/personal/e1011066_u_nus_edu/Documents/Foggy-KITTI?csf=1&web=1&e=hQbVjW), The processed dataset can be downloaded from here, corresponding to KITTI's sequence 8.
-Label files can be downloaded from KITTI's official website
+Label files can be downloaded from [KITTI's official website](http://semantic-kitti.org/dataset.html).

 ## Multimodal-SubKITTI dataset